syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGauge/Relational-Getting-Started.md

 </tr>
 </table>

-Register the referred assemblies in Web.config files available inside Views folder and also at the root of the application.
+Register the referred assemblies in "Web.config" files available inside Views folder and also at the root of the application.

 {% highlight xml %}